 There are three different module types available when we talk about RAM

 - SODIMM: Used in ultrabooks where space is a concern

 Always try to buy a laptop that has at least 8 GB of memory.
 That’s the minimum RAM considering the kind of application that is being developed.
-If you are planning to buy a laptop for gaming purposes, then anything between 32-64 GB RAM should be good enough.back to menu ↑
+If you plan to buy a laptop for gaming purposes, anything between 32-64 GB RAM should be good enough.back to menu ↑

 3. Laptop Screen Sizes

 Screen size plays a significant role when you shop around for a laptop.
 Smaller screens are suitable for portability but working for long hours is a pain.

 On the other hand, larger screen laptops are suitable for regular work but the lack of easy portability is a concern.
 You need to take a call based on what your requirement is.